Bella with White Collar

-Bella with White Collar (Bella au col blanc) is a painting done by Belarusian-French artist Marc Chagall in 1917.
+Bella with White Collar (French: Bella au col blanc) is a painting done by Belarusian-French artist Marc Chagall in 1917.
 It is a portrait of Bella Rosenfeld Chagall, Chagall's wife at the time.
 The two tiny figures at the bottom are thought to represent the artist and the couple's daughter, Ida.
-The painting is currently kept at the Centre Pompidou in Paris.
+The painting is currently kept at the Musée National d'Art Moderne, in Paris.